payloadcms/plugin-cloud/README.md

 })
 ```

-NOTE: If your Payload config already has an email with transport, this will be respected.
+NOTE: If your Payload config already has an email with transport, this will take precedence over Payload Cloud's email service.

 ### Optional configuration